-To support the transition of space weather research models to operations, the CCMC is leading the effort to assess the ability of geospace models to forecast geomagnetic disturbances.
+To support transition of space weather research models to operations, the CCMC is leading the effort to assess the ability of geospace models to forecast geomagnetic disturbances.
 The final Phase I Report on dB/dt Study has been submitted to NOAA/SWPC during the 2013 Space Weather Workshop.
-The results of the Phase II study on Regional-K index was presented and discussed at the GEM 2013 Summer Workshop
+The results of Phase II study on Regional-K index were presented and discussed at the GEM 2013 Summer Workshop.

 GEM Modeling Challenge

 You can view the presentations from the GEM modeling challenge sessions at the 2013 Space Weather Workshop.

 CCMC is now supporting the SHINE modeling challenge.
 At the SHINE Workshop in the summer of 2011 the community decided to establish a systematic effort to compare corona and inner heliosphere models and evaluate their absolute and relative performance.

 - We provide, to the scientific community, access to modern space research models

 - We test and evaluate models